Skip to main content

 Calendar

-There are six opportunities throughout the year to start your B.A. in English – Professional Communication & Journalism online program.
+There are six opportunities throughout the year to begin our YourPace online program.
 Find the start date below that works best for you and apply before the application deadline.
 Please note, application and document deadlines are the same.
 UMPI must receive all documents including official transcripts by the document deadline to be considered.
 Transcripts can often take 10 or more business days from the request date to be received by UMPI, please plan accordingly.

 Have questions or need more information about online programs?